steelcake/zint/README.md

 Bitpacking and FrameOfReference+BitPacking almost match memcopy performance but Delta+Bitpacking is slower than memcopy.

 In terms of compression ratio, the right variant of Zint is better or on par with zstd(level 1) while lz4 tends to be worse.

-## avx512

-Avx512 really hurts delta encoding/decoding performance on all cpus I tested with (ryzen desktop and epyc).

-So compiling with `-Dcpu=znver3` or just `-Dcpu=native-avx512f` greatly improves the performance.

-Similar setting on intel would be `-Dcpu=haswell` or `-Dcpu=native-avx512f`.

 ## License